 According to Dr. Larson’s research on queuing, people overestimate how long they’ve waited in a line by about 36 percent.
 Essentially, whether or not you actually provided fast service is for all practical purposes irrelevant.
 It’s all about the customer’s perception of the wait.

-Our own research validates Larson’s conclusions: According to our Modern Consumer Banking Report, 44 percent of consumers who visit their bank’s branches said waiting in a long line was the primary reason for their dissatisfaction with the experience.
+Additionally, another consumer banking study shows that, 44% of consumers who visit their bank’s branch said waiting in a long line was the primary reason for their dissatisfaction with the experience.

-Queue management systems tend to give people a more positive experience by eliminating the stifling feeling of being in a crowded line with other frustrated people.
+An intelligent queue management system tends to give people a more positive experience by eliminating the stifling feeling of being in a crowded line with other frustrated people.
 When customers can use their mobile devices to reserve their place in line and receive notifications when they are about to be served, they will not feel as though they wasted their time just standing around.

 Increase customer lifetime value

 Brick and mortar stores are not extinct, and it’s unlikely they ever will be.
-If anything, they are simply becoming another touchpoint where customers can interact with a business in a way that is meaningful to them and effectively bridges the physical and digital divide.
+If anything, they are simply becoming another touchpoint where customers can have unique, engaging experiences and this effectively bridges the physical and digital divide.

-Queuing solutions can be a major differentiator that keeps customers coming back to your spaces.
-If ecommerce and online/mobile banking win on convenience partly because customers don’t have to wait in line, a queuing system that lets people wait on their terms is a powerful draw back to physical locations.
+Virtual queuing systems can be a major differentiator that keeps customers coming back to your spaces.
+If eCommerce and online/mobile banking win on convenience partly because customers don’t have to wait in line, a queuing system that lets people wait on their terms is a powerful draw back to physical locations.
 As part of a wider strategy to improve the customer experience in your physical locations, better queuing can be a deciding factor for someone who would otherwise avoid the hassle.

 What are the key features of a queuing system?